 DEPARTMENT OF ACCOUNTING AND FINANCE

 Lecturer: Seyram Kawor

 For information concerning this course please visit http://sites.google.com/site/kazookawor and if you would prefer to write, my e-mail address is firstname.lastname@example.org.
 My office can be found at the Centre for Continuing Education Building, First Floor on the left wing.

-The objective of this course is to take a practical, managerial approach to management accounting.
+The course deals with management practices in business.
 It gives the student a comprehensive and innovative, managerial and practical introduction to management accounting.
 The course in management accounting aims at preparing and presenting accounting data for management planning, control and decision making.